Peter Barnes

 “To stand on my homeland, surrounded by our war dead, who fought heroically to defend Australia and their loved ones down the track, was a profound experience and initiated the creation of the song.” – Peter Barnes

 Click here for the YouTube Channel with videos relating to the song.
-This channel has close to 4 million video views.
+This channel has over four million video views.
+People have watched YouTube videos of this song every day since first uploading the song on YouTube in December 2006.

 Radio stations throughout Australia have broadcast the song leading up to ANZAC Day and Remembrance Day.
 The song has also been requested to be played at funerals (for veterans).